Mauro Piacenza: Service in the Roman Curia

 He joined the staff of the Congregation for the Clergy in 1990 and was named its Undersecretary on 11 March 2000.

-On 13 October 2003, Pope John Paul II appointed Piacenza President of the Pontifical Commission for the Cultural Heritage of the Church and Titular Bishop of Victoriana.
+On 13 October 2003, Pope John Paul II appointed Piacenza President of the Pontifical Commission for the Cultural Heritage of the Church and titular bishop of Victoriana.
 He received his episcopal consecration on 15 November from Cardinal Tarcisio Bertone, with Cardinal Darío Castrillón Hoyos and Bishop Alberto Tanasini as co-consecrators.

 He was named president of the Pontifical Commission for Sacred Archeology on 28 August 2004.
 He was appointed secretary of the Congregation for the Clergy and raised to the rank of archbishop on 7 May 2007.
 That appointment has been interpreted as Pope Benedict's way of positioning a thoroughly orthodox secretary to monitor the work of his superior, the far more liberal Cardinal Claudio Hummes.
 He was appointed Prefect of that Congregation on 7 October 2010.
-His appointment was unusual as few who serve as secretary are appointed prefect of the same dicastery.

 On 20 November 2010 Pope Benedict XVI made him Cardinal-Deacon of San Paolo alle Tre Fontane and, on 29 December 2010, appointed him a member of the Congregation for Divine Worship and the Discipline of the Sacraments, the Congregation for Catholic Education, and the Pontifical Council for Social Communications.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 Piacenza, like all officers of the Roman Curia, lost his position with the resignation of Pope Benedict XVI.
 Pope Francis reappointed them temporarily and then moved Piacenza from his position as Prefect of the Congregation for the Clergy to head the Apostolic Penitentiary on 21 September 2013.
-His new role was described as "a decidedly lower command post" as head of "a little-known Vatican tribunal that deals with confessions of sins so grave only a pope can grant absolution, such as the case of a priest who violates confessional secrecy".
+His new role was described as "a decidedly lower command post" as head of "a little-known Vatican tribunal that deals with confessions of sins so grave only a pope can grant faculties to absolve from them, such as the case of a priest who violates confessional secrecy".
 He had arrived years earlier at the Congregation for the Clergy as a check upon the Congregation's prefect Cardinal Hummes, one of Pope Francis' closest allies.

 After ten years at the rank of cardinal deacon, he exercised his option to assume the rank of cardinal priest, which Pope Francis confirmed on 3 May 2021.

+He was succeeded as major penitentiary by Angelo De Donatis on 6 April 2024.